christophhart/hise_documentation/introduction/hise-interface/interface-designer/Readme.md

 ![canvas](images/interface/canvas.png)

 On the Canvas you can build your plugins Graphical User Interface.
-Here you can add [UI Components](/ui-components) to the interface with **right-clicking** on the canvas.
+Here you can add [UI Components](/ui-components) to the interface with **right-clicking** on the canvas and selecting a component from the dropdown list.

-With the Pen/Lock symbol in the Toolbar you can toggle between the **Edit** and **Play**-Mode.
+With the Pen/Lock symbol in the Toolbar you can toggle between the **Edit** and **Play**-Mode [F4].

-When you lock down the interface into **Play Mode** you can use the UI Components as in a compiled plugin, test the sliders and the general layout.
-Basically it's the same behaviour as the Interface Preview (house symbol) in the top-bar.
+When you lock the interface into **Play Mode** you can use the UI Components as in a compiled plugin, test the sliders and the general layout.
+This is the same behaviour as the Interface Preview (house symbol) in the top-bar.

 Behind the scenes the Interface consists of two parts:
 - The architecture of the components with their position, ID/names and properties is saved in a value-tree structure in a `.hip` or `.xml` file.
 You can take a look at the XML code when you save your project with `File > Save as XML`.
 The file then shows up in your projects XmlPresetBackups folder: **XmlPresetBackups > ..UIData > ..Desktop.xml**.